publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schIII/stE/pt1/m__us_usc_t29_s1391.md

     (f) __Computations applicable in case of withdrawal following merger of multiemployer plans__

-        In the case of a withdrawal following a merger of multiemployer plans, subsection (b), (c), or (d) of this section shall be applied in accordance with regulations prescribed by the corporation; except that, if a withdrawal occurs in the first plan year beginning after a merger of multiemployer plans, the determination under this section shall be made as if each of the multiemployer plans had remained separate plans.
+        In the case of a withdrawal following a merger of multiemployer plans, subsection (b), (c), or (d) shall be applied in accordance with regulations prescribed by the corporation; except that, if a withdrawal occurs in the first plan year beginning after a merger of multiemployer plans, the determination under this section shall be made as if each of the multiemployer plans had remained separate plans.

 ([Pub.
 L. 93–406, title IV][/us/pl/93/406/tIV], § 4211, as added [Pub.
 L. 96–364, title I][/us/pl/96/364/tI], § 104(2), Sept.
 26, 1980, [94 Stat.
 1226][/us/stat/94/1226]; amended [Pub.
 L. 98–369, div.
 A, title V][/us/pl/98/369/dA/tV], § 558(b)(1)(A), (B), July 18, 1984, [98 Stat.
 899][/us/stat/98/899]; [Pub.
 L. 101–239, title VII][/us/pl/101/239/tVII], § 7891(a)(1), Dec.
 19, 1989, [103 Stat.
 2445][/us/stat/103/2445]; [Pub.
 L. 109–280, title II][/us/pl/109/280/tII], § 204(c)(2), Aug.
 17, 2006, [120 Stat.
 887][/us/stat/120/887].)